 The smart way to migrate: Taking your users into consideration

-This is part 1 of a series of blogs discussing the impact of content migrations and the best practices to streamline it.
+This is the first in a three-part series of blogs discussing the impact of content migrations and the best practices to streamline them.
 Want to learn about application integration, email integration, and more?
-Read part 2 "The smart way to migrate: Integration and Redirection"!
+Read part 2, "The smart way to migrate: Integration and Redirection"!

 Content migration is an impactful event.
 It is not only about the difficulty to connect to systems, getting out the data, making sure you are doing it in a compliant manner, planning high volumes… there is so much more impact that we see it creates.
 To make the impact as small as possible, we developed a concept called: The smart way to migrate.
 Decades of experience in content migrations and data migrations have made Xillio an expert in seamless migrations and being smart about it.
 In this series of blogs, I will outline a couple of topics that go beyond just that ETL process (Extract, Transform and Load), issues that are impactful in all migration projects.
 These topics tend to create risks, headaches, and fear of moving, not moving, moving too late, or even moving for the wrong reasons.
 This will lead to prohibitive costs, potential issues with compliance, and inefficient and unhappy users.

+In this blog, I'll discuss user adoption.
 User adoption is often thought of as part of any implementation project – and of course, it is.
 But a content migration project has a massive impact on end-users as well.
-Often the impact of this is overlooked, users are not heard or listened to enough and the adoption of the migrated data and content becomes a tremendous risk in your digital transformation.
+Often, the impact of this is overlooked; users are not heard or listened to enough, and the adoption of the migrated data and content becomes a tremendous risk in your digital transformation.

-Now how do you solve this?
+How do you solve this?
 There is no easy answer or one answer to all, but it all starts with NOT approaching migrations as a low-priority, but necessary part of your re-platforming project.
 Look at it as an essential part, where users are key.
 And we like to take it even one step further.
 We see the migration as an opportunity to improve user experience, data access, and collaboration with data.
-To execute this well, a couple of things are key:
+To execute this well, key elements:

 - Analysis of content and data

-- Inclusion of end users from the very start
+- Include end users from the very start

 - Allowing for flexible transformations of data